JamesShull/Butter/readme.md

 # App
-An application framework for web based GUIs with a Python backend.
+An template for desktop test sequencing apps with web based GUIs and a Python backend.

 ## About